warfroggyCA/clash-intelligence-dashboard/web-next/React-185.md

 - COMPONENT FILE NAMING TEST with completely different file naming (HelloWorld instead of TestComponent) (confirmed not the cause)
 - NEXT.JS ROUTING SYSTEM TEST with completely different route structure (/test-route instead of /) (confirmed not the cause)
 - REACT BUILD SYSTEM TEST with completely different build configuration (static HTML export instead of Next.js) (confirmed not the cause)
-- REACT RENDERING ENGINE TEST with completely different React version (React 17 instead of React 18)
+- REACT CONCURRENT RENDERING TEST with React 18 concurrent features disabled
-- Testing if the issue is in the React rendering engine itself
+- Testing if the issue is in React 18's concurrent rendering engine

 **Expected Results**:
-- If React Error #185 vanishes → **React rendering engine is the culprit**
+- If React Error #185 vanishes → **React 18 concurrent rendering is the culprit**
 - If React Error #185 persists → **Issue is in the Next.js framework itself or environment configuration**

+**Note**: Initial attempt to downgrade to React 17 failed because Next.js 14.2.5 requires React 18.2.0+

 #### Fixes Applied: